 David Dawson, Earlham College's 17th president

-David is the author of two books on ancient biblical interpretation and one book on modern literary theory, as well as a collection of scholarly articles and he enjoys teaching courses in the areas of modern religious thought and comparative literature.
-His most recent new course is a seminar on the religion of William Blake in word and image, with an emphasis on the interaction of poetry and images in Blake's illuminated printing.
+Dawson is the author of two books on ancient biblical interpretation and one book on modern literary theory, as well as a collection of scholarly articles.
+He enjoys teaching courses in the areas of modern religious thought and comparative literature.

 While serving as Provost at Haverford, Dawson worked with other campus leaders on the early development of three new academic centers (the Hurford Humanities Center, the Center for Peace and Global Citizenship, and the Koshland Integrated Natural Sciences Center), initiatives in the area of diversity and social justice, and the development of new programming in the arts.

 Dawson’s wife, Ellen, is a graphic artist and graduate of Yale Divinity School, and the Dawson’s have two children; Aaron, a graduate of Macalester College and New York University, and Abigail, a 2016 Earlham graduate.